-caregiving reproduces the labor force by preparing its participants to go out and earn income.
+Graphic 12 Socio-Economic System as an Iceberg participants to go out and earn income.
 In this way, the daily provision of well-being can be seen as forming the invisible base of the entire socioeconomic system, like the submerged part of an iceberg.
 As such, care directly affects possibilities for development.

-Despite its importance, caregiving continues to be rendered invisible in public accounts, political agendas, and society at large.
+Despite its importance, caregiving continues to be rendered invisible public accounts, political agendas, and society at large.
 In large part, this is due to the fact that caregiving has traditionally been provided for free by women within the private sphere of the household and as such, it has not been considered work.